nora-soderlund/cloudflare-dynamic-bindings/README.md

 2. Worker triggers a GitHub workflow to add the new binding.
 3. GitHub Actions modifies wrangler.toml and triggers a new deployment.

+It's important to highlight that this action will parse and then stringify your wrangler configuration.
+It will look a bit different than the original because of how dynamic toml is.

 ## Supported bindings

 Right now only D1 databases are supported, feel free to adapt the action script to provide more options.